php-pure/sacky-server/readme.md

 <a name="interpreters"></a>
 # Interpreters

-This lives all the abstract classes, it should be designed as a bridget/wrapper, it should be a unique way to handle informations came from browser's socket request.
+This lives all the abstract classes, it should be designed as a bridge/wrapper, it should have a unique way to handle informations came from browser's socket request.

 <a name="using-abstract_channel"></a>
 ### Using AbstractChannel